rt-net/raspimouse2/README.md

   possible for reading from the pulse counters to cause the node to freeze.
 If this happens regularly, disable the hardware pulse counters using the `use_pulse_counters` parameter and rely on estimated odometry instead.

-- The necessary TF transform for use with the navivation stack is not currently publishable due to missing compatibility between managed-lifecycle nodes and the `tf2` library.